Food Poisoning and its Causes

 Wash all fruits and vegetables thoroughly: a mild solution of potassium permanganate in water helps.
 Do not use outdated foodstuffs, cans or tetra packs that are bulging or dented.

 Do not eat foods that smell funny or “off”.
 Contaminated water is dangerous.
 Also drink treated, purified, boiled or chlorinated water.

-Food poisoning symptoms, diagnosis and risk factors
+Food poisoning symptoms, diagnosis, treatment and risk factors

 Symptoms of food poisoning vary from person to person and symptoms appear from one hour to four weeks after infection.
 Food poisoning symptoms include at least three of these:

 - Diarrhea; vomiting